GajinKim/personal-website/README.md

 TODO

 ## More Resources
-List of resources and tools used to build this website.
+A list of resources and tools used to build this website as well as some cool pages I've stumbled across while working on this project!
 <details>
     <summary><b>Resources & Tools</b></summary>